jss1241568941325468471/doc/docs/content/en/pam/server/propagation-script/configure-propagation-based-on-a-template.md

   status:
   keywords:
 ---
-Whether a template has been created manually or downloaded on Devolutions' GitHub repository, a propagation configuration must be enforced afterward.
+Whether a template has been created manually or [downloaded from Devolutions' GitHub repository](https://github.com/Devolutions/PAM-Providers/tree/master/Propagation-Scripts), a propagation configuration must be enforced afterward.

 ## Configuration